proemial/mono/README.md

 Developers are assumed to be capable of up their own local development environment, including the installation of `turborepo`, `node`, `pnpm` and the `vercel cli`.

 ### Initial setup up of a GitHub Codespace
-> All commands should be executed from the root.
+> All commands should be executed from the root directory, in a terminal, inside the codespaces development environment.

 1. Create a codespace using the shortcut in the upper right corner of GitHub.
 This should eventually bring up an online development environment.
 ![Alt text](<screenshots/CleanShot 2024-02-27 at 15.13.23@2x.png>)